cython/cython/docs/src/userguide/language_basics.rst

 and is typically what one wants).
 If you want to use these numeric Python types simply omit the type declaration and let them be objects.

+It is also possible to declare :ref:`extension-types` (declared with ``cdef class``).
+This does allow subclasses.
+This typing is mostly used to access ``cdef`` methods and attributes of the extension type.
+The C code uses a variable which is a pointer to a structure of the specific type, something like ``struct MyExtensionTypeObject*``.

 Grouping multiple C declarations